wiseman-timelord/CleanCode-Py/README.md

 - Test & as required update, Clean Ansii Codes From Logs.
 - Test & as required updated, identification/insertion of entry point comment.
 - Update documentation on GitHub below.
-- Use completed code to update powershell version.
+- Use, completed code and improvements, to update powershell version.

 ### Description
 CleanCode-Py is a utility designed for AI developers to, optimize scripts and clean ansi codes from error logs...